MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/spatial-sound-design.md

 ### Don't rely solely on sounds

 Sounds that are used well are valuable to your users.
 But make sure your application is usable even with the sound turned off.
-* Users may be hearing impaired.
+* Users may be hard of hearing.
 * Your application may be used in a loud environment.
 * Users may have privacy concerns or other reasons to disable device audio.